thomasWeise/aitoa/book/structure/searchSpace/README.md

 We *know* the order of the sub-jobs per job as part of the problem instance data&nbsp;$\instance$.
 We therefore do not need to encode it.
 This means that we just include each job's id&nbsp;$\jsspMachines=5$ times in the string.^[Our search space is thus somehow similar to the set&nbsp;$\mathSpace{P}(\jsspJobs*\jsspMachines)$ of permutations of&nbsp;$\jsspJobs*\jsspMachines$ objects mentioned earlier, but adapted to the needs of our problem.]
+This encoding has the mathematical name "permutation with repetition" and was first used for the JSSP by Bierwirth&nbsp;[@B1995AGPATJSSWGA; @BMK1996OPRFSP].

 ![Illustration of the first four steps of the representation mapping of an example point in the search space to a candidate solution.](\relative.path{demo_mapping.svgz}){#fig:jssp_mapping_demo width=99%}